 Authors should submit letter quality, double spaced, single-sided manuscripts both in English and in the original language on 21.5 x 28 cm (8.5 x 11 inch) white bond paper.
 If possible, include a computer diskette containing the manuscript.
-Macintosh diskettes with Macwrite, Write Now, Microsoft Word, or text files, or MS/PC DOS diskettes with Word Perfect, Wordstar, Microsoft Word, RTF, or ASCII files are preferable.
+Macintosh diskettes with Word Perfect, Microsoft Word, Macwrite, Write Now, or text files, or 3.5" MS/PC DOS diskettes with Word Perfect, Microsoft Word, RTF, or ASCII files are preferable.
 Computerized manuscripts should include italic, bold, and centered text only.
 Additional formatting is not necessary or desirable.
+Please indicate author, computer, file format, and file name in writing on the disk.